AFriedlander6193/NFLSimulateR/README.md

-# NFLSimulator
+# NFLSimulateR

-`NFLSimulator` is an R package for simulating NFL games one play at a time using statistical and machine learning models trained on historical NFL play-by-play and PFF player data.
+`NFLSimulateR` is an R package for simulating NFL games one play at a time using statistical and machine learning models trained on historical NFL play-by-play and PFF player data.

 Rather than modeling an entire play with a single black-box model, **NFLSimulator** simulates each decision sequentially, conditioning every step on the game state and the decisions that preceded it.
 This produces realistic game simulations that account for personnel, formations, coverages, player ability, and game situation.